8406

 "OID" stands for Object IDentifier.

 You can think of an OID as an address used in SNMP messages to identify devices and their statuses - acting both as the "What is it?" as well as the "Where did it come from?"
+For any device using SNMP, its OID is the unique key to unlocking its specific status or data point.
 Want to know the temperature reading coming from a sensor at your mountaintop remote facility?
 There's an OID for that.

 Jump to basics of SNMP

 SNMP Object Identifiers (OIDs) point to network objects stored in a database called the Management Information Base, often referred to as the "MIB".
 A MIB holds the structure of the network alarms being monitored (like a map of the "city"), and it uses the OIDs to keep track of the individual components (like the address to a house or other location).
+In essence, OIDs enable you to pinpoint any alarm or device state within your network, streamlining SNMP management.
 In this example, an SNMP OID is like the address the fire truck would drive to if the fire alarm sounded.
 What if a fire broke out at your house, and you called the fire department with GPS coordinates (representing the Object ID or OID)?
 The fire department would have to look that up in its MIB to determine the correct street address.

 Learn more about MIBs